 Whilst the origins of the cards are obscure, a tarot deck will consist of two arcana: the first is made up of 22 seductive names including The Magician, The High Priestess, The Sun, with the most recognisable The Fool, symbolising ‘new beginnings.’
 The second arcana consists of court cards like The King, The Knight and the suits including Suit of Cups, Suit of Tentacles.

-But are Tarot readings reliable and can a reading provide a sacrosanct look into your future?
+but are tarot readings reliable and can a reading provide a reading provide a sacrosanct look into your future?

 The answer is abstract – from my experience, whilst readings which cover about a year into the future, can be somewhat accurate in predicting future occurrences, it is imperative that they are not viewed as an exact science.
 They do not provide sacrosanct answers but are better viewed as supporting your life choices rather than making them for you.

 It’s best to ask for an open reading – go in with no preconceptions – the tarot reader will lay out a card spread designed to reflect what exactly is going on in your life in general.
 In many cases this form of reading can provide you with new ideas and warn you about impending problems.

 It’s also important not to hold onto the readings to exactly – the location of an event, timings and form a person coming into your life can take can all shift from the initial reading to the occurrence.

 It’s also important to remember even the most experienced Tarot readers are still challenging the readings through you, so situations can alter with your own change in mindset or direction.